vonderborch/vonderborch/README.md

 - Big batch of new libraries I've been working on in spare time: Velentr.Debugging, Velentr.AbstractShapes, Velentr.Scaling, Velentr.Resolution
 - Reorganized List to be alphabetical

+## Todo
+- ~~Finished first-pass of Velentr libraries~~
+- ~~Create helpers for second pass of Velentr libaries~~
+- Second pass of Velentr libraries (add a couple missing libaries, standardize repo structure, and improve where possible)

 ## Possible Repo States
 The possible states I'm defining for my repos:
 | State | Description |